blazfxx/Subscription-Tracker/README.md

 # How to run?

-Navigate to the location the repo was dwonloaded
+Navigate to the location the repo was downloaded

 Run: